Occupation Report ยท Finance & Accounting

 Your personalised plan

-Financial Analysts score 65/100 on average — but your score depends on seniority, location, and skills.
+Financial Analysts score 65/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Market Data Aggregation the job actually involves.

 Not a Financial Analyst?
 Check your own score.